More Than a Century in Practice

 - Steve Coronado also served in various leadership positions with DRI over the years (formerly the Defense Research Institute), notably on its board of directors from 2007-2010 and as chair and vice-chair of its Products Liability Committee.
 He is a past chair of the Missouri Bar’s Client Security Fund Committee.

-- Theresa Otto, Steve Coronado, and Randy Scheer have served on the board of directors of the Missouri Organization of Defense Lawyers (MODL)—Steve as MODL’s president from 2013-2014.
-Chris Heigele and Jake Bielenberg are current members of MODL’s board of directors.
+- Theresa Otto, Steve Coronado, Randy Scheer, and Chris Heigele have served on the board of directors of the Missouri Organization of Defense Lawyers (MODL)—Steve as MODL’s president from 2013-2014.
+Jake Bielenberg is a current member of MODL’s board of directors.

 - Mark Katz was president of the Kansas Association of Defense Counsel in 2016.